state of dev

 Frontend Scalability Challenges

-When you start prototyping, the frontend feels simple—just UI and some data feeds.
+When you start prototyping, the frontend feels simple, just UI and some data feeds.
 But then auth, queries, and rules sneak in, and suddenly your React components are doing too much.
 For Arti, that meant big updates (like adding new tools or user options) risked breaking everything.
 My goal: Make the UI a light presentation layer that stays quick to tweak, while pushing data and decisions to the backend.When we talk about scalable frontend development, we're addressing multiple interconnected challenges that become increasingly urgent as projects grow.
-Some common chllanges to scalability:Code Organization and Complexity: When prototyping, the frontend appears deceptively simple—just some UI components and data connections.
+Some common chllanges to scalability:Code Organization and Complexity: When prototyping, the frontend appears deceptively simple, basically some UI components and data connections.
 However, as applications mature, authentication logic, complex queries, and business rules inevitably proliferate.
 Components begin implementing data fetching alongside presentation, state management logic bleeds into UI concerns, and simple UI updates risk cascading failures throughout the application.
 For Arti, major updates like adding new tools or user capabilities threatened the entire system's stability.

 Performance Bottlenecks: As frontend applications become more complex, inefficient code patterns, excessive re-rendering cycles, and direct database access can dramatically degrade performance and slow load times.
 These issues become exponentially harder to diagnose and fix when concerns are intermingled.